This Health Care Interpreter Training course meets the formal education requirements for your OHA Oregon Health Care Interpreter credential.

 CAREER INSIGHT

-Finally, this program will offer shadowing opportunities to gain real-world experience with the support of a peer mentor in the field.
-After completing the training course, you can enroll in a shadowing program to put what you have learned into practice.
+Finally, this program offers weekly one-on-one interpreting opportunities with its instructors to gain real-world experience and feedback with the support of a mentor.
+After completing the training course, you will have confidence in your ability to put what you have learned into practice in the medical field.

 1. Distinguish between, identify when to use, and perform: